Disgruntled employee kills 13 in Virginia; suspect also killed

 “This is the most devastating day in the history of Virginia Beach,” Mayor Bobby Dyer told reporters Friday night after the shooting.
 “The people involved are our friends, co-workers, neighbours and colleagues.”

 Megan Banton, a public utilities employee, told local television station WVEC that during the chaos she and about 20 co-workers hid in an office, where they used a desk to wedge the door shut.
-"We just wanted to try to keep everybody safe as much as we could and just trying to stay on the phone with 911, just because we wanted to make sure (police) were coming.
-They couldn´t come fast enough," she said, adding that the wait felt like "hours."
-"We heard gunshots.
-We kept hearing gunshots and we kept hearing the cops saying, ´Get down.´"
+“We just wanted to try to keep everybody safe as much as we could and just trying to stay on the phone with 911, just because we wanted to make sure (police) were coming.
+They couldn’t come fast enough,” she said, adding that the wait felt like “hours.”
+“We heard gunshots.

-A neighbour who lives in an apartment below Craddock´s said he kept to himself and was up at odd hours.
-"You heard him walking around.
-He would drop stuff at like 2 am, and me and my roommate would try to figure out what he was doing," Cassetty Howerin told CNN affiliate WAVY.
-"I never saw him take trash out, never saw him bring groceries in, never saw people coming in or out," Howerin said.
-"He was very to himself."
-President Donald Trump had been briefed on the shooting and was monitoring the situation, the White House said Friday night.

-As of Saturday midmorning, the Twitter-friendly Trump had made no public comment on the shooting.

 VIRGINIA BEACH: Police in Virginia searched Saturday for a motive as to why a public utilities engineer shot indiscriminately at his workplace colleagues, turning a municipal building into a war zone as he killed at least 13 people and wounded four.